FleetOpsClub logo

 Not ideal for

-One Step GPS does not support ELD compliance for regulated carriers.
+No ELD compliance — regulated carriers need a separate product entirely.
 One Step GPS is a GPS tracker, not an ELD or compliance platform.

 The right approach to evaluating One Step GPS is to confirm that the product covers your core tracking needs and then verify that the limitations will not become problems as your fleet grows.